Skip to main content

 compose

-All this is predefined and cannot be changed.
-Click Add Stereotype to define the selected operation as to be a Flat File adapter:
+Click Add in the Extensions line to define the selected operation as to be a Flat File adapter:

-Select Flat File Adapter from the list of available adapter stereotypes.
-Click Save:
+Search for the Flat File Adapter and select it from the list of available adapter extensions.
+Click Next:

 Refer to Aliases for more information on how to create a new alias.